chef/chef-web-docs/content/saas/opsworks_migration.md

 If you have already upgraded to Chef Automate 2.0, no further installation, upgrade or maintenance is required.

+## Prerequisites

+1. Running Automate 2.0 in AWS OpsWorks.

+1. A Chef SaaS Environment.
+Refer to the Getting Started with Chef SaaS page.

+1. An S3 bucket provided by Progress Chef.

+## Advantages to migrate from AWS OpsWorks to Chef SaaS

-Advantages to migrate from AWS OPSWorks to Chef SaaS is given below:
+Advantages to migrate from AWS OpsWorks to Chef SaaS is given below:

 1. Customer reviews ans reduced current data as needed.